cw-l/musings/_posts/2025-10-23-unifi-webcontentfiltering.md

 This has been tested successfully on the following setup.
 * UCG Ultra; UniFi OS 4.3.9 & Network 9.5.21
 * Client: Apple Macbook Air M1, iPhone 13 Pro

+Important caveat:
+* The Apple App Store app is categorised as gaming.
+So connecting to Apple App Store is restricted.

 The UniFi UCG Ultra allows for paid web content filtering via Proofpoint & Cloudflare.
 The basic content filtering applies to the category Adult & Malicious.
 Of course, the usual domains allow & deny functionality is provided.